Mass-preserving spatio-temporal adaptive PINN for Cahn-Hilliard equations with strong nonlinearity and singularity: Numerical results

-Based on the predicted solutions above, we plot the numerical energy and mass within $t\in[0,1]$ in Fig.~\ref{5_EM}\subref{energy_5} and Fig.~\ref{5_EM}\subref{mass_5}.
-In Fig.~\ref{5_EM}\subref{mass_5}, it is illustrated that the mass fluctuates significantly within $t\in[0,0.4]$ and has a numerical jump at the junction of the two time intervals.
-Attempts to increase the parameter $N_t$ of mass loss to maintain mass conservation are also ineffective.
-Fig.~\ref{5_EM}\subref{energy_5} shows that the energy decreases rapidly at the initial moment, indicating that the merging of the two circles at the initial moment is so fast that the neural networks based on the uniform time domain division could not capture the process perfectly.
-Next we adjust the length of the time segments according to the rate of energy decrease.
-From Fig.~\ref{5_EM}\subref{energy_5}, the energy decreases sharply in $t\in[0,0.05]$ and the mass value also fluctuation severely in $t\in[0,0.05]$.
-It is indicated that the solution changes rapidly in this time period, which is the difficult part for the neural network to learn.
-The energy decreasing trend in $t\in[0.05,1]$ becomes slower, which is the easy part to learn.
-To address the issue of mass non-conservation at the initial stage, the time domain division is adjusted according to the energy variation.
+Based on the predicted solutions above, we plot the numerical energy and mass in Fig.~\ref{5_EM}\subref{energy_5} and Fig.~\ref{5_EM}\subref{mass_5}.
+The mass fluctuates significantly in $t\in[0,0.4]$ with a jump at the junction of the two intervals, and increasing the mass loss parameter $N_t$ does not help.
+As shown in Fig.~\ref{5_EM}\subref{energy_5}, the energy drops sharply in $t\in[0,0.05]$, where the mass also fluctuates severely, indicating that this period is difficult for the network to learn; the energy decreases more slowly in $t\in[0.05,1]$, which is relatively easy.
+Thus, we adjust the subinterval lengths according to the energy decrease rate.

-We choose the time segment lengths to be 0.05, 0.15, 0.4 and 0.4, with $N_t=26$ for mass loss.
-The other parameters are the same as above.
-Fig.~\ref{error_6} shows the predicted solutions and its absolute errors.
-The maximum absolute errors of the predicted solutions at each moment are 0.064, 0.048 and 0.078, respectively.
-The maximum absolute error at $t=0.25$ decreases slightly compared to the result in Fig.~\ref{5_RE}\subref{error_5}.
-The magnitude of the errors are similar for both of them at the later stage.
-This suggests that our practice of adjusting the length of the time interval is effective since it improves the accuracy of the solution near the initial stage.

-The numerical mass error of the predicted solutions for the two different time domain division methods are shown in Fig.~\ref{FH_MM}\subref{mass_error5} and Fig.~\ref{FH_MM}\subref{mass_error6}.
-The mass error obtained by non-uniform segmentation approach is large within $t\in[0,0.02]$, but is much smaller in the subsequent time domain than ones obtained by uniform segmentation.

-As in the previous section, we no longer divide the intervals to avoid the accumulation of errors.
-The mass error in Fig.~\ref{FH_MM}\subref{mass_error6} are mainly concentrated in the first interval, so the weights of mass loss for each network are set to 50, 10, 10, 10, and $N_t=51$.
+We choose the time subintervals of lengths $0.05, 0.15, 0.4$ and $0.4$, with $N_t=26$ for mass loss.
+The weights of mass loss for each network are set to $50, 10, 10, 10$, and $N_t=51$.
 The predicted solutions and the absolute errors are shown in Fig.~\ref{7_RE}\subref{result_7} and Fig.~\ref{7_RE}\subref{error_7}.
-The maximum absolute errors of the predicted solutions at different times $(t=0.25,0.5,1)$ are 0.044, 0.042, and 0.037, which are greatly reduced compared to the simulation results based on the uniform time interval.
+The maximum absolute errors of the predicted solutions at different times $(t=0.25,0.5,1)$ are $0.044, 0.042$ and $0.037$, which are greatly reduced compared to the simulation results based on the uniform subintervals.